 Implicit injector creation

-We won't find code like that in the Tour of Heroes or any of our other samples.
+You won't find code like that in the Tour of Heroes or any of the other

-We could write code that explicitly creates an injector if we had to, but we rarely do.
+You could write code that explicitly creates an injector if you had to,

 Angular takes care of creating and calling injectors

-when it creates components for us — whether through HTML markup, as in
+when it creates components for you—whether through HTML markup, as in

 or after navigating to a component with the router.

-If we let Angular do its job, we'll enjoy the benefits of automated dependency injection.
+If you let Angular do its job, you'll enjoy the benefits of automated dependency injection.

 Dependencies are singletons within the scope of an injector.